- Location: CPC 473C

 - Phone: 937-229-3925

 Dr. Chenoweth is the first horn player to receive the degree Doctor of Musical Arts in Horn Performance from the College-Conservatory of Music of the University of Cincinnati (CCM).
-He has received both the College of Arts and Sciences Award for Outstanding Scholarship and the University of Dayton Alumni Award in Scholarship.
-He has been a three-time recipient of the prestigious Montgomery County Artists Fellowship, in recognition of his achievements in the arts.
+He is the recipient of both the College of Arts and Sciences Award for Outstanding Scholarship and the University of Dayton Alumni Award in Scholarship and has been a three-time recipient of the prestigious Montgomery County Artists Fellowship in recognition of his contributions to the arts in the Miami Valley.

-He has released three solo and ensemble CD recordings on the Equilibrium label to national critical acclaim, as well as two CDs on the Integra label with the Carillon Brass.
+He has released three solo and ensemble recordings on the Equilibrium label to national critical acclaim, as well as two recordings on the Integra label with the Carillon Brass.
 In addition, his solo recording with the Czech Radio Orchestra of the Winteregg Concerto "Visions and Revelations" was released nationally on the MMC label.
-His newest release is "The Horn in Opera," a recording of important operatic audition excerpts for horn, available from www.thehorninopera.com.
+His latest release "The Horn in Opera," a recording of important operatic excerpts for horn, is highly regarded as a valuable resource for horn players with an interest in operatic audition repertoire.
+As a solo artist, his appearances include numerous concerts with the Dayton Philharmonic Orchestra, The Dayton Bach Society, the Springfield Symphony, the West Virginia Chamber Orchestra and the Czech Radio Orchestra.

-Dr. Chenoweth has also been invited to present recitals and master classes at numerous schools of music including Eastman School of Music, University of Evansville, Indiana University, University of Michigan, Western Michigan University, Southern Methodist University, CCM, Penn State University, University of North Texas, Oberlin College, Grand Valley State University, Northwestern University, University of Wisconsin, University of Minnesota, St. Olaf College, The University of Akron, Ohio State University, Baldwin-Wallace University, the University of Texas, Central Arkansas State University, and Northwestern State University (LA).
+Dr. Chenoweth has been invited to present recitals and master classes at Eastman School of Music, University of Evansville, Indiana University, University of Michigan, Western Michigan University, Southern Methodist University, CCM, Penn State University, University of North Texas, Oberlin College, Grand Valley State University, Northwestern University, University of Wisconsin, University of Minnesota, St. Olaf College, The University of Akron, The Ohio State University, Baldwin-Wallace University, the University of Texas, Central Arkansas State University, and Northwestern State University (LA).

-Internationally, he has been in residence at the Beijing Central Conservatory, the Sichuan Conservatory, the Sarejevo Conservatory and the Hong Kong Cultural Academy.
-Most recently, he appeared in performance in Suzhou, China at the opening ceremonies for the University of Dayton China Institute.
-In July, 2008, he was asked to appear at the International Horn Symposium in Denver, CO, giving a class in operatic repertoire and participating in a panel discussion on teaching the horn, while in June, 2009, he co-presented (with UD graduate horn performance major Joshua Paulus) a lecture-recital at the IHS Symposium, held in Macomb, IL, on "The Off-Stage Horn."
-In 2005, Chenoweth was invited to teach at the prestigious Kendall Betts Horn Camp, joining internationally renowned horn artists as a faculty member.
+In a recent trip to China, he participated in the concert celebrating the opening of the UD China Institute in Suzhou.
+Previously, he has been in residence at the Beijing Central Conservatory and the Sichuan Conservatory in Chengdu, the Sarejevo Conservatory and the Hong Kong Cultural Academy.
+He has appeared as clinician at the Mid-West Conference, the International Horn Symposium in Denver, CO, presenting a class in operatic repertoire and participating in a panel discussion on horn pedagogy and in June, 2009, as a co-presenter (with UD graduate and current third horn with the Louisiana Philharmonic, Joshua Paulus) a lecture-recital at the IHS Symposium, held in Macomb, IL, on "The Off-Stage Horn."
+While on leave from the Santa Fe Opera in 2005, Chenoweth was invited to teach at the prestigious Kendall Betts Horn Camp joining internationally renowned horn artists as a faculty member.

-An enthusiastic outdoorsman and traveler, Dr. Chenoweth completed his second African safari in June 2005, and continues to be a strong advocate for the outdoor sports, especially enjoying his time with his two German short-haired pointers, Homer and Penny.
+An enthusiastic outdoorsman and traveler, Chenoweth has completed his second African safari and continues to be a strong advocate for the outdoor sports.
+In his spare time he works with his two German Short-Haired Pointers and fly-fishes through-out the Rocky Mountain West.

 I enjoy working at UD.
-I especially appreciate the opportunity to combine my love of horn performance, playing in the Dayton Philharmonic Orchestra, the Santa Fe Opera and other organizations, with my love of teaching.
+I especially appreciate the opportunity to combine my love of horn performance and past experiences, playing in the Dayton Philharmonic Orchestra, the Santa Fe Opera and other organizations, with my love of teaching.
 Just as the performance opportunities bring credibility to my teaching, my interaction with students renews my passion for music and bringing art to others.

 - D.M.A., University of Cincinnati, College-Conservatory of Music